 My middle child always dreaded spelling, because he’s a phonetic speller.
 If a word wasn’t spelled the way it sounds, he was most likely going to misspell it.
 More often than not, he would end up in tears before the end of a lesson.
 Spelling just didn’t make sense.
 There are so many exceptions to the rules that it just didn’t click.

-In order to keep him engaged and learning, I had to be creative!
+In order to keep him engaged and learning, I had to be creative.
+I signed him up for AJ Hoge’s website, where he embarked on a course to learn and improve his grammar and spoken ability.
 I had to come up with ways for him to continuously practice his spelling words in new ways in order to provide him with the best chance for success.

 How to Make Spelling Fun

 No matter what spelling program we have used over the years, I always tried to come up with fun ways to review misspelled words.
 Sometimes, to throw a little grammar in the mix, I asked my kids to use the word correctly in a sentence.
 You know, though, that there is no fun in that!